 Continuous learning about diversity issues within the SON is organized around a series of structured conversations that occur regularly.
 Faculty and staff are invited to read articles, books, and other written materials, view a film, and then discuss ideas, impressions, impact and observations through a facilitated discussion.
 Research has proven that new insights and greater awareness can arise out of the essential characteristics of authentic dialog (Halling, Junz and Rowe, 1994).
 Structure, freedom adn trust create exploration, discovery, receptivity and respectfulness.
 Through the process of participating in Courageous Dialogues, the SON is building a foundation of cohesiveness and communal commitment to deepen and expand understanding between group members.
 All viewpoints are welcome in the discussion and all who participate have a chance to be heard.

-The theme for 2015 Courageous Dialogues (calendar year) is Collective Ambition.
-For a list of options in 2015, click here.
+The theme for 2016 Courageous Dialogues (calendar year) is Preparing for the Future.
+For a list of options in 2016, click here.

 About UNC-Chapel Hill Diversity